 Since it was started in 2011, the 100 Club has raised almost £3000 for the Refurbishment Fund.
 Application forms are available in the Hall or by email from Trevor Nicholson at firstname.lastname@example.org.

-I have posted all the notes and an accompanying map on the website.
-Please click the blue buttons to read them.
+All notes, letters and map are available on the website.
+Click the blue buttons to read them.

 A statement from Whitchurch and Ganarew Group Parish Council